Serious about taking your brand global?

 The customs department of almost every country would have already defined different regulations based on different classifications.
 When you include the incorrect code, there might be a risk of unintended duties and taxes, higher restrictions on importing or in the worst-case scenario, rejection of entry into the destination country.

 While it is not necessary to indicate your product’s HS code in any of the documents, it is always recommended to indicate it on your invoice to give a clear and accurate representation of the contents of your shipment, especially if the item you are shipping is very technical.
+To know more about HS codes, learn the top 5 unanswered questions on HS Code where every importer and exporter should know.

 Let’s use the example of “Television Parts” as a description on your invoice.
 Although the term to explain the product is straightforward, Television Parts can be further broken down into many different categories, and in each category it may be further broken down to the technicalities of the component.
 To truly define exactly which part you are shipping would require a HS code to clearly label the item.

-DHL Express, the leading express courier delivery in Singapore, handles thousands of documents, parcels, and cargoes every single day.
+DHL Express, the leading express courier delivery in Malaysia, handles thousands of documents, parcels, and cargoes every single day.
 Our global network sees and processes these high volumes of shipments while ensuring that they transit smoothly through international borders.
 Speed is a core focus within our operations as it enables us to not only satisfy our customers but also pave the way to handle larger volumes of shipments with better turnarounds.

 The challenge then falls to our customs teams around the world.
 Aside from adopting the best practices, our clearance agents have to be very well-versed in customs regulations and HS code variations so that our network can continue to benefit without having to worry about the uncertainty of customs.